icons8/lunacy-docs/docs/layers.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/objects-movingplaceholder.png" height="auto"><source src="/public/objects-moving.mp4" type="video/mp4"></video>

-Also, to adjust an layer's position on the canvas or artboard, you can use the **X** and **Y** controls in the Inspector.
+Also, to adjust an layer's position on the canvas or frame, you can use the **X** and **Y** controls in the Inspector.
 If a layer is on the canvas, the figures in the **X** and **Y** fields show the absolute coordinates of the layers's top-left selection handle.

-If the layer is a part of an artboard, **X** and **Y**  display the coordinates of the layer's top-left selection handle relative to the artboard's top-left corner.
+If the layer is a part of a frame, **X** and **Y**  display the coordinates of the layer's top-left selection handle relative to the frame's top-left corner.
 See the demo below and the <a href="https://lunacy.docs.icons8.com/interface/#tips-on-working-with-the-inspector" target="_blank">tips</a> on working with numeric fields in the Inspector.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/objects-moving1placeholder.png" height="auto"><source src="/public/objects-moving1.mp4" type="video/mp4"></video>